Cholecystectomy or Gallbladder removal surgery is a very common medical procedure to remove the gallbladder.

 The risks of cholecystectomy vary case-to-case and depend on the overall health and reason for the surgery.

-To prepare for the gallbladder surgery, the surgeon will recommend the patient not eat anything the night before the surgery.
-In some cases, four hours on an empty stomach is also viable for the procedure.
-Moreover, to ensure the surgery is effective, the surgeon will also recommend stopping the intake of certain medications and supplements since they could increase the chances of bleeding.
+To prepare for gallbladder surgery, the surgeon will usually advise the patient not to eat anything the night before the procedure.
+In some cases, fasting for at least four hours is sufficient.
+The surgeon may also recommend stopping certain medications and supplements that could increase the risk of bleeding.

-It is advisable for the patient to wear loose and comfortable clothing and be prepared to spend at least one night at the hospital.
-However, in most cases, the patient is discharged on the same day of the surgery but is not allowed to drive back or leave without assistance.
+Patients are advised to wear loose, comfortable clothing and be prepared to stay at the hospital for at least one night.
+However, in most cases, patients are discharged the same day, although they are not allowed to drive themselves home and must leave with assistance.

 Gallbladder surgery is performed by keeping the patient under the influence of anaesthesia, which is given through a vein in the arm.
 Once, the patient is administered anaesthesia, a thin, flexible tube is inserted down the throat to enable easy breathing.